Below are answers to some frequently-asked questions about the co-op program.

 Register for a Career Success Strategies course: either BA 1080 (for students entering Lindner as freshmen) in the spring of your first year, or BA 2080 (for students transferring or transitioning into Lindner) in your first semester.

-How do I search for Lindner Professional Experience positions?
+How do I search for co-op positions?

 Log in to Handshake and click on Job Search at the top of your home dashboard to begin building your search criteria.

-The Division of Experience Based Learning and Career Education will continue to assist students seeking International Co-op opportunities.
+The Division of Experience Based Learning and Career Education will continue to assist students seeking International co-op opportunities.
 Please utilize Lindner Career Services as an additional resource.

 Who do I contact if I have questions?